Planning and investing in our people

 We don’t have space to record everyone’s achievements, but success stories include:

-Marketing and communications manager Zena Wigram achieved the Prince 2 practitioner qualification in May 2015.
+Marketing manager Zena Wigram achieved the Prince 2 practitioner qualification in May 2015, and a post-graduate diploma in data-driven marketing from the Institute of Data and Marketing in 2020.